 Calcium is another crucial nutrient, as it can bind with fluoride and reduce bone absorption.
 Magnesium helps balance fluoride and calcium, while antioxidants like vitamin C and selenium protect against the oxidative stress caused by fluoride exposure.

-Wentz recommends getting these essential nutrients primarily through a whole-food diet.
+Wentz said she recommends getting these essential nutrients primarily through a whole-food diet.
 However, supplements can provide an effective alternative for those with deficiencies

 3. Support Your Liver